jan-pablo/garden_water_supply/README.md

 Goal:
 - Control of two water pipelines.
 Water can be send to either one or both water lines.
-- Water flow rate is determind and used for S- and S+ control as well as to provide data for calculating water consumption (daily, weekly, monthly, yearly).
+- Water flow rate is determined and used for S- and S+ control as well as to provide data for calculating water consumption (daily, weekly, monthly, yearly).
 - Send all values (status and flow rates, summed volumes) to FHEM-OS by MQTT.
 - Accepting commands via MQTT for setting valves - connected to FHEM and FHEM-Tablet-UI
 - Timer for autmatic closure of valves after a defined time